onetapbeyond/gen_metrics/README.md

 ## Quick Look

-Given a GenStage application with the following stages: `Data.Producer`, `Data.Scrubber`, `Data.Analyzer` and a `Data.Consumer`.
-Activate metrics collection for the entire pipeline as follows:
+Given a GenStage application with the following stages: `Data.Producer`, `Data.Scrubber`, `Data.Analyzer` and a `Data.Consumer`, activate metrics collection for the entire pipeline as follows:

 ```elixir
 alias GenMetrics.GenStage.Pipeline